DecisiveAI/staging-mdai-docs-v2/content/quickstart/dashboard.md

 ## Connect to the Prometheus Dashboard

-Use the [Prometheus expression dashboard](localhost:9090) dashboard to run queries against the data you're collecting.
+Use the [Prometheus expression dashboard](localhost:9090) to run queries against the data you're collecting.

 You can use [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to query the data flowing through the pipeline we created.
 For example, run the following query to see the amount of logs that each of the synthetic services is sending.